gromacs/gromacs/docs/user-guide/mdp-options.rst

    z-axis by :math:`\theta` degress by using following input:
    :math:`(\cos \theta , -\sin \theta , 0 , \sin \theta , \cos \theta , 0 , 0 , 0 , 1)` .

+QM/MM simulations with CP2K Interface
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+These options enable and control the calculation and application of additional QM/MM forces that are computed by the CP2K package if it is linked into |Gromacs|.
+For further details about QM/MM interface implementation follow :ref:`qmmm`.

+.. mdp:: qmmm-cp2k-active

+   (false) Activate QM/MM simulations.
+Requires CP2K to be linked with |Gromacs|

+.. mdp:: qmmm-cp2k-qmgroup

+   (System) Index group with atoms that are treated with QM.

+.. mdp:: qmmm-cp2k-qmmethod

+   (PBE) Method used to describe the QM part of the system.

+   .. mdp-value:: PBE

+      DFT using PBE functional and DZVP-MOLOPT basis set.

+   .. mdp-value:: BLYP

+      DFT using BLYP functional and DZVP-MOLOPT basis set.

+   .. mdp-value:: INPUT

+      Provide an external input file for CP2K when running :ref:`gmx grompp` with the ``-qmi`` command-line option.
+      External input files are subject to the limitations that are described in :ref:`qmmm`.

+.. mdp:: qmmm-cp2k-qmcharge

+   (0) Total charge of the QM part.

+.. mdp:: qmmm-cp2k-qmmultiplicity

+   (1) Multiplicity or spin-state of QM part.
+Default value 1 means singlet state.

+.. mdp:: qmmm-cp2k-qmfilenames

+   () Names of the CP2K files that will be generated during the simulation.
+   When using the default, empty, value the name of the simulation input file will be used with an additional ``_cp2k`` suffix.

 User defined thingies
 ^^^^^^^^^^^^^^^^^^^^^